Weatherfield: D&S Alahan Corner Shop

 D&S Alahan's Corner Shop is situated at 15 Coronation Street and is on the junction to Viaduct Street.
 It was owned by Dev Alahan (Jimmi Harkishin) and Sunita Alahan (Shobna Gulati), until the death of Sunita in The Rovers Return fire in 2013; now it is solely owned by Dev.
 D&S Alahan's was hit by a tram in December 2010, while Sunita, Molly Dobbs (Vicky Binns) and her baby Jack were inside.
 Jack and Sunita were subsequently saved but Molly died.
 The shop was closed for the beginning of 2011 but re-opened in late February.
 Until December 2010, the corner shop was the only business that had stood since the very first episode.
-Another notable storyline for D&S Alahan's involved Maya Sharma (Sasha Behar) setting fire to the shop in 2004, leading to an explosion whilst Dev and Sunita were in the flat above.
+Another notable storyline for D&S Alahan's involved Maya Sharma (Sasha Behar) setting fire to the shop in 2004, leading to an explosion while Dev and Sunita were in the flat above.

 The Kabin

 The Kabin is also at the junction of Coronation Street and Viaduct Street.
 The Kabin mainly sells newspapers, magazines, traditional sweets and seasonal goods (Christmas, Easter, Halloween).
 Originally opened by Rita Sullivan (Barbara Knox) as the Korner Kabin on Rosamund Street, it moved to its current location in 1990.
 In late 2009, Rita sells The Kabin to employee Norris Cole (Malcolm Hebden) so that she can go travelling.
 When she returns, she is re-employed by Norris.
 The Kabin, along with D&S Alahan's Corner Shop and The Joinery wine bar, is involved in the tram crash in December 2010.
 The tram rips through the shop and the flats above, with Rita inside the shop.
 After initially believing that Rita is out at a friend's, Norris and Emily Bishop (Eileen Derbyshire) raise the alarm and Rita is eventually rescued.
 In 2019, Norris announces to Rita that he is selling The Kabin and later sells it to Brian Packham (Peter Gunn) and Cathy Matthews (Melanie Hill).
 Rita then finds out and tells Brian she is quitting as she does not want to work for them.
 Brian and Cathy apologise to Rita and offer her the job of manageress.
+Since 2022, the business is rarely seen on screen.